 Proper brake maintenance begins with regular inspection.
-Better to find problems before they find you.
+It’s better to find problems before they find you.

 - Binding caliper pins